arun-ekambaram/MLOps-Network-Security-System/README.md

 The ingestion process is handled by a well-structured ETL pipeline that extracts phishing data from various sources and loads it into MongoDB Atlas.
 This modular coding approach ensures:

-- **Seamless Data Processing**: The code is modular, allowing for easy maintenance and scalability.
+- **Seamless Data Processing**: The code is modular, allowing for easy maintenance and scalability
 - **Flexible Data Retrieval**: Data can be accessed and manipulated as needed for analysis and training.

 ### Sample Code Snippet for ETL Pipeline